 Let your airline know when checking in at the gate if you have a hearing condition so that the gate agents can inform you of any important announcements before the flight departs.
 When onboard, notify the flight attendants so that they can alert you to any important flight information.
-In the Airport, airline gate agents or customer service representatives can assist you with potential gate or schedule changes.
-Additionally, if you need to make a phone call, there is TDD equipment throughout the Airport.
-The TDD phones are available in the lobbies of both terminals, or through the Control Center by calling (801) 575-2264.
-In addition, AT&T credit card phones throughout the airport have a TDD feature.
+In the airport, airline gate agents or customer service representatives can assist you with potential gate or schedule changes.

 What if I am visually impaired?

-If vision issues make it difficult to find your way through the airport, request assistance from skycaps in front of the terminals or airline or Airport personnel within the terminal.
+If vision issues make it difficult to find your way through the airport, request assistance from skycaps in front of the terminal or airline or airport personnel within the terminal.
 Skycaps can assist you to the airline check-in counter.
 From there, airline representatives will help you get to the gate and assist you with boarding the airplane.